tedzards509/mathlib/README.md

 integrate into different projects, build processes and platforms.

-please don't contribute for now, at least for bindings until the design is thought through
+please don't contribute to the bindings until the design is thought through

 A vector can represent